rolspace/blazor-football-scoreboard/src/Hosts/Worker/README.md

 3. Select the *Launch Docker: Football Scoreboard Worker* launch config from the VSCode *Run and Debug* menu.

-    The Docker container needs a certificate and its key in order to run with HTTPS.
-Before starting the container make sure that these files are created by running the command at the root of the project folder:
+    In order to setup the SSL certificate for the application, before launching the container, make sure that certificate and key files are created by running this command at the root of the project folder:

     ```
     openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 3650 -subj "/CN=localhost"